Tips for Feeding Picky Eaters – My Story

 2. “You Don’t Have to Like it, but You Still Have to Eat it”

-3. Make the Meal Less About the Eating
+3. Make the Meal Less About What the Kids Are Eating

 Growing up, I was sooo stubborn about trying new foods.
 And that’s because during every dinner, the spotlight was on me to verify that I was eating what was served.
 My parents would make a big embarrassing fuss if I tried something new.
 So I stopped trying new things, just to be more in control.